 You’ll read many different tips online about how to avoid altitude sickness.
 But, the most important way to reduce your chance of getting altitude sickness is to simply avoid going up too high, too fast!
 As a general rule of thumb, you shouldn’t go higher than 500 metres a day, once you’re beyond 2,000 metres above sea level.

 Sitting at around 5,000m above sea level, acclimatisation is key to enjoying the Red Valley.
 If you’ve just arrived in Cusco, visiting the Red Valley straight away would not be a good idea.
 Instead, either spend a few days resting or, better still, start out with some lower elevation hikes or excursions to help build up your tolerance to the Red Valley altitude.

 Dan and I planned our trip this way and didn’t experience any altitude sickness.
 But, of course, this is not a guarantee.
 After a couple of days’ rest in Cusco, we visited Moray Inca ruins, the Salt Mines of Maras and enjoyed the Huchuy Qosqo day hike trail, all before we headed to the much higher altitudes of Rainbow Mountain and Red Valley in Peru.

 Travel insurance is a non-negotiable if you’re doing high-altitude trekking in Peru.
-We recommend World Nomads as a trustworthy provider, that offers packages that specifically cover high-altitude trekking.

 What to Wear and Pack